KOSASIH/DataGenius-Solutions/README.md

 - **Scalability and Performance**: Ensure the platform remains scalable and performs efficiently as user adoption grows.

-Certainly, here are some additional milestones and features you can consider adding to your DataGenius-Solutions roadmap:

 ### Q2 2025 - Q3 2025

 - **Data Governance and Compliance Suite**: Develop a comprehensive suite of tools to assist organizations in managing data governance, compliance, and privacy regulations effectively.